Doping-dependent charge- and spin-density wave orderings in a monolayer of Pb adatoms on Si(111): Introduction

-The experimental study of the low-temperature ${3\times 3}$ phase of Si(111):Pb is technically non-trivial.
+The experimental study of the low-temperature ${3\times 3}$ phase of Si(111):Pb is technically non-trivial~\cite{PhysRevB.107.035125}.
 This phase is difficult to grow as an extended phase limiting the experimental probes that can be used.
 For this reason, the investigation of this system has so far been limited to STM experiments.
 In order to perform STM measurements, it is necessary to induce a finite conductance in the system.
-To this aim, slightly doped substrates have to be used.
-However, in the case of a doped substrate, adatoms can exert an attractive or repulsive force on the impurities in the bulk~\cite{PhysRevLett.119.266802, PhysRevLett.125.117001}.
-As a consequence, the experimental control over doping conditions is crucial.
-In addition, doping the system may strongly affect collective electronic effects and related phases.
+To this aim, slightly doped substrates have to be used~\cite{PhysRevLett.120.196402, PhysRevLett.123.086401}.
+Depending on the doping level of the substrate, adatoms can exert an attractive or repulsive force on the impurities in the bulk, that can strongly affect the doping level of the surface band~\cite{PhysRevLett.119.266802, PhysRevLett.125.117001}.
+As a consequence, the use of Si substrates with strong electron-doping~\cite{PhysRevLett.120.196402_sm} or hole-doping~\cite{PhysRevLett.123.086401_sm} can induce a significant doping on the surface states.
+Additional data with accurate experimental control over doping conditions would be crucial to shed a light on the observed phases, since the doping in the system may strongly affect collective electronic effects and related phases.
+The effect of doping could also explain a crucial difference between theoretical results and experiments.
+Calculations with correlated theories predict a Mott insulating behavior, while the measured STM spectrum is metallic~\cite{PhysRevLett.120.196402, PhysRevLett.123.086401}.
+This apparent contradiction may be explained by noting that in a Mott insulator an arbitrarily small doping level can induce a metallic behavior.
 For this reason, a careful investigation of the temperature \emph{vs} doping phase diagram is absolutely necessary to explain the experimentally observed effects in Si(111):Pb.

 In this work, we use advanced many-body techniques to analyse collective electronic effects in Si(111):Pb as a function of temperature and doping.
 We find a very rich phase diagram comprising charge- and spin-density wave phases characterised by different ordering vectors.
 By comparing results for the ${\sqrt{3} \times \sqrt{3}}$ and ${3 \times 3}$ structures, we find that different CDW orderings can originate from either a structural transition due to an asymmetric interaction of adatoms with the substrate, or from strong electronic correlations depending on the doping level.
 Further, we observe that the spin ordering in the system also depends on the doping.
 These results illustrate that varying the doping level in the Si(111):Pb material represents an efficient way of switching between different CDW and magnetic phases.
 In addition, we argue that a simultaneous detection of the charge- and spin-density orderings in an experiment can help to understand in which part of the complex temperature \emph{vs} doping phase diagram the measured system is located.